dgoodine/Slogger/README.md

 The *Slogger* class is generic to support categories, as explained below.

 The public interface documented in the headers.
 See the Docs directory for an HTML-based version.
 At some point there will be a docset available.

+### Logging Site Functions
+Each log level has autoclosure and noescape trailing closure implementations, so the following are both valid forms:

+	log.debug("Enter")
+	log.debug() { "Enter" }

+By necessity, the function parameters include defaulted parameters to capture the source code information at the logging site..

 ## Advanced Features